PIPESTONE

 Postlude

-NEXT SUNDAY, JULY 6 Advance Notice: Our missionaries, Sosthene and Kara Maletoungou, will be with us at our 4:30 PM service in the Fellowship Hall on July 6.
+4:30 PM Our missionaries, Sosthene and Kara Maletoungou, will be with us in the Fellowship Hall.
 Sosthene will lead us in worship and then they will speak to us about their ongoing mission work.
 Please plan to join us!

 Congregational Announcements